-Abigail Evans is a Lecturer at Northeastern University’s College of Computer and Information Science in Seattle.
+Abigail Evans is a Lecturer at Northeastern University’s Khoury College of Computer Sciences in Seattle.
 She received her PhD from the University of Washington’s Information School in 2018, specializing in human computer interaction and computer supported collaborative learning.
 Abigail also holds an MEd in Technology, Innovation, and Education from Harvard University.

 Evans, A. C., Davis, K., Wobbrock, J. O. 2019.
 Adaptive support for collaborative learning at tabletop computers.
 In Proceedings of the International Conference on Computer Supported Collaborative Learning (CSCL ’19).
 Lyon, France (June 17-20, 2019).
 ISLS.

 Collaborative learning is a common practice in today’s classrooms.
 Technology-supported collaborative learning environments are becoming increasingly sophisticated, enabling new ways for students to work together with technology.
 Research has shown that collaborative learning has many benefits, particularly for developing students’ higher-order thinking and problemsolving skills.
 However, it has also been shown that students do not always know how to collaborate effectively, which can inhibit the success of collaborative learning.
 These findings suggest that collaboration itself is a skill that needs to be fostered and developed in the classroom.